pandio-com/pandioml/README.md

 # PandioML - Pandio.com Machine Learning

-This repository contains the PandioML Python library and PandioCLI tool to develop machine learning for streaming data.
+This repository contains the PandioML Python library and PandioCLI tool to develop and deploy machine learning for streaming data.

-*PandioML is currently in private alpha testing, please email ml@pandio.com for free access.*
+*PandioML is currently in private alpha testing, please email ml@pandio.com for access.*

+## About PandioML

 **Incremental Learning**